microsoft/fluentui/packages/tslint-rules/README.md

 ```

 ### Project Setup
 The project should have a valid `tslint.json` which looks like the following.
-Rules could be overidden if included in the `rules` section.
+Rules could be overridden if included in the `rules` section.
 ```json
 {
   "extends": [